-Borderline personality Disorder (BPD.)
-And Narcissistic Personality Disorder (NPD.) are both cluster B Personality Disorders, often those with NPD can be miss diagnosed with having BPD, those with BPD who’ve come away from a narcissistic relationship can believe that they are a narcissist due to behaviours of BPD.
-Also, those of us left with Complex Post Traumatised Stress Disorder. ( CPTSD .) can be miss diagnosed with BPD.
-So what are the differences and what could you be dealing with?
+Borderline Personality Disorder (BPD.)
+And Narcissistic Personality Disorder (NPD.) are both cluster B Personality Disorders.
+Often those with NPD can be miss diagnosed with having BPD.
+Those with BPD who’ve come away from a narcissistic relationship can believe that they are a narcissist due to behaviours of BPD.
+Also, those of us are left with Complex Post Traumatised Stress Disorder. ( CPTSD .) can be miss diagnosed with BPD.
+So what are the differences, and what could you be dealing with?
 Within yourself and those around you?

 BPD and CPTSD.

 People with a borderline personality disorder can feel like their whole lives are on one long emotional rollercoaster.
 Those with CPTSD can also feel this way, with relationships and emotions seemingly extremely unstable at times, not knowing who they indeed are, no real self-image, full of self-doubt, feeling confused, and the things they like and dislike changing from one day to the next, isolating themselves from those around them, for fear of hurting others or clinging to people for fear of abandonment.